-If you’re driving during the day and in conditions of high visibility, spotting and avoiding a pothole is easy — if you’re paying attention and the road is relatively empty.
+If you’re driving during the day and in conditions of high visibility, spotting and avoiding a pothole is easy—if you’re paying attention, and if the road is relatively empty.
 But if it’s a dark and stormy night, or if you’re messing with the radio dial, you might hear that sickening “Clunk!
 Crunch!” that means something bad has happened to your vehicle.

 Pothole damage to your vehicle can easily be extended.
-Damage to the vehicle’s tires, hubcaps, struts, and alignment can quickly add up leaving some drivers with repairs costing up to a thousand dollars or more.
-Filing a pothole damage claim is easy, but whether or not you should is something you should consider.
+Damage to the vehicle’s tires, hubcaps, struts, and alignment can quickly add up, leaving some drivers with repairs costing up to a thousand dollars or more.
+Filing a pothole damage claim is easy, but whether or not you should do so is something you should consider.